mattbrictson/capistrano-mb/README.md

 ### 9. Provision and deploy!

-Run capistrano-mb's `provision:14_04` task (named for Ubuntu 14.04).
+Run capistrano-mb's `provision` task.
 This will ask you a few questions, install Ruby, PostgreSQL, Nginx, etc., and set everything up.
 The entire process takes about 10 minutes (mostly due to compiling Ruby from source).

 ```
-bundle exec cap production provision:14_04
+bundle exec cap production provision
 ```

 Once that's done, your app is now ready to deploy!